eventsourcing/rfc/1/README.md

 | Enum          | 0x456e756d5b + ? + 5d         | Enum[?], where ? takes a form of NAME:ORDINAL[,...].
 For example, `OPEN:1,CLOSED:2` |
 | Entity Layout | ?                             | Layout fingerprint (bytes) |

-## 3. Entity Layout <a name="entity-layout"></a>
+## 3. Object Layout <a name="object-layout"></a>

-Entity is a data type that consists of its own name and number of typed and named properties.
+Object is a data type that consists of its own name and number of typed and named properties.
 Typically, this would be a a class or a record.

 All entity's properties MUST be sorted lexicographically.
 This enforces the following: